thnikk/Documentation/buyguide.rst

 Flat keycaps are the least common by far.
 I bought a few from pimpmykeyboard.com a year or two ago and loved them, but they were a bit too expensive so I figured nobody would want to pay $4+ for them.
 Fast forward to 2017 and I have a bit more experience in 3D printing.
 Now I can offer them not only as a cost saving measure to both you and myself, but also be happy that they work well and provide a very nice experience in osu.

 These offer two major improvements over DCS and DSA keycaps.
 They expand the surface area of the top of the key to their maximum, giving you more leeway with where you press.
-They also allow me to have better control of both the travel distance and the max height of the keypad, which means that your hand won't have to rest at as high of an angle which should reult in a more comfortable experience over long sessions.
+They also allow me to have better control of both the travel distance and the max height of the keypad, which means that your hand won't have to rest at as high of an angle which should result in a more comfortable experience over long sessions.